Bicycle-sharing system: Partnership with public transport sector

 In a national-level programme that combines a typical rental system with several of the above system types, a passenger railway operator or infrastructure manager partners with a national cycling organisation and others to create a system closely connected with public transport.
 These programmes usually allow for a longer rental time of up to 24 or 48 hours, as well as tourists and round trips.
 In some German cities the national rail company offers a bike rental service called Call a Bike.

 In Guangzhou, China, the privately operated Guangzhou Bus Rapid Transit system includes cycle lanes, and a public bicycle system.

 In some cases, like Santander Cycles in London, the bicycle sharing system is owned by the public transport authority itself.

-In other cases, like Youbike in Taipei, Taiwan, the bicycle sharing system is built by a private company partner with the public transport sector through BOT mode.
+In other cases, like YouBike in Taipei, Taiwan, the bicycle sharing system is built by a private company partner with the public transport sector through BOT mode.
 To be more specific in this case, it is offered by the Taipei City Department of Transportation in a BOT collaboration with local manufacturer Giant Bicycles.

-Partnership with other public transports
+Partnership with other modes of public transport

 In many cities over the world, bike sharing system is connected to other public transportation.
 It is usually hoped to complement the shortcomings in the greater public transport system.
 Sometimes, in order to encourage residents to use public transport system, local government will give discount on transferring between bike sharing system and other public transports.